-If you have an IT Department, work with them to set up communication over a VPN (see "Working with Your IT Department," below).
+If you have an IT Department, work with them to set up communication over a VPN (see "Working with your IT Department," below).

 If you don't have an IT group, you'll have to set it up yourself.
-See "Setting Up a Virtual Private Network (VPN)" on page 16 or "Using Port Forwarding (PF)" on page 20.
+See "Setting up a virtual private network (VPN)" on page 21 or "Using port forwarding (PF)" on page 25.

-Working with Your IT Department
+Working with your IT Department

-If you have an IT Department, work with them to set up communications over a VPN, create VPN accounts for you and any other authorized users, and make sure those accounts have access to the network your groov or SNAP PAC is on.
+If you have an IT Department, work with them to set up communications over a VPN, create VPN accounts for you and any other authorized users, and make sure those accounts have access to the network your groov is on.